Last Updated: December 11, 2024

 The ideal domain name for your company may already be taken, but you can still find others.
 In fact, if you find a fantastic available domain name, it might be worth naming your business after that URL rather than the other way around.

-Our domain name search tool can help you find a web address that works for your business.
+Our business name search tool can help you find a web address that works for your business.
 When you find it, you might want to lock it down before someone else takes it.

 Similarly, you can check to see what names are available for your business’s social media accounts.
 Many businesses market on platforms like Instagram, Facebook, Pinterest, etc., so getting the appropriate social media names can be important for keeping your business name circulating.